GSA/search.digitalgov.gov/_posts/2019-10-08-system-banner.md

 title: Search.gov Login Terms
 tags: status
 description: This page provides access to the Search.gov Application.
+sitemap: false
+metatags: noindex
 ---

 ## Members of the general public

-Please use the search box on [USA.gov](https://www.usa.gov) to locate information on government programs and services.
+Please use the search box on [USA.gov](https://www.usa.gov){% external_link %} to locate information on government programs and services.
 There is no government-wide search available through this system, only through USA.gov.

 ## Federal employees and contractors